 Tip #6.
 Use drier with caution

-We understand that life is busy (and sometimes Mother nature is just in a bad mood for too many consecutive days) so using the drier may be necessary.
-So while we don’t recommend it, if you do need to use the drier please dry the socks using a medium temperature.
+We understand that life is busy (and sometimes Mother nature is just in a bad mood for too many consecutive days).
+While we don’t recommend it, if you do need to use the dryer, please dry socks using a medium temperature.

 Tip #7: for particularly dirty socks with dots

-If your kids are anything like ours, they might love to walk around the house in their socks…meaning the soles get pretty filthy!
-Here’s my 3 step method to get those socks nice and bright again:
+If your kids are anything like ours, they might love to walk around the house or the yard in their socks!
+Here’s our 3-step method to get those socks nice and bright again:

 - Soak.
-A little bit of soaking in warm water and a mild detergent never does most socks any harm.
-You need to soak no more than 3-5 minutes.
+In a little bit of soaking in warm water and a mild detergent for 3-5 minutes.

 - Rinse.
-Use cold water to rinse.
-You may need to use two or three rinses to get all detergent out.
-Once you’re done, squeeze out an excess water and hang them out to dry.
+In cold water.
+You may need to rinse two or three times to get all detergent out.
+Once you’re done, squeeze (but don't wring!) out an excess water and hang them out to dry.